smartycope/ezregex/README.md

 All the functions in the Python `re` library (`search`, `match`, `sub`, etc.) are implemented in the Python dialect, and act identically to their equivalents.
 If you still want to use the Python `re` library directly, note that functions like `search` and `sub` don't accept EZRegex patterns as valid regex.
 Be sure to either call .str() (or cast it to a string) or .compile() (to compile to an re.Pattern) when passing to those.
 Using the member functions however, will be more efficient, as EZRegex caches the compiled re.Pattern internally.

 There's also an api function, which acts like an API endpoint for regular expressions.
 This is used by the EZRegex frontend, as it loads this library locally in the browser.
 It made sense to put it in the library itself, becasue it could be useful for other purposes.

+## Aliases
+A lot of the EZRegexs have multiple names, either because different names make more sense in different contexts, or simply to allow different formatting.
+You can see the aliases for each EZRegex in the docs.
+As a general rule, there are snake_case and camelCase versions for each one, where applicable.

 ## Installation
 EZRegex is distributed on [PyPI](https://pypi.org) as a pure-python universal wheel with no dependencies and is available on Linux, macOS and Windows and supports Python 3.10+ and PyPy.